International Civil Aviation Organization (ICAO)

 Annex 16 of the convention sets out the SARPs which have been adopted by ICAO signatory countries regarding aircraft noise and engine emissions

-The Department of Infrastructure and Transport administers the Air Navigation (Aircraft Noise) Regulations which apply to all aircraft operating within Australian airspace, and for the Air Navigation (Aircraft Engine Emissions) Regulations which apply to specified aircraft engines.
+The Department of Infrastructure and Regional Development administers the Air Navigation (Aircraft Noise) Regulations which apply to all aircraft operating within Australian airspace, and for the Air Navigation (Aircraft Engine Emissions) Regulations which apply to specified aircraft engines.
 Further information on these regulations and downloadable applications for permits are available.